 Here are a few tips that will be useful when standing in 5th position on flat;

 - Squeeze both knees together and be sure to aim for no gap where your two legs meet at the knees.
-If this is difficult due to the shape of your legs, you can still work to reduce the size of the gap.
+If this is difficult due to the shape of your legs, you can still work to reduce the size of the gap between your knees.
 Squeezing the two knees together with beautifully engaged legs will activate the turn out muscles at the tops of the legs and the vmo’s (vastus medialis oblique).

 - Work to straighten the front leg completely, a bent or softened front knee will manifest itself in other technical problems.